Mersenne Twister: Variants

-MTGP

 MTGP is a variant of Mersenne Twister optimised for graphics processing units published by Mutsuo Saito and Makoto Matsumoto.
 The basic linear recurrence operations are extended from MT and parameters are chosen to allow many threads to compute the recursion in parallel, while sharing their state space to reduce memory load.
-The paper claims improved equidistribution over MT and performance on a very old GPU (Nvidia GTX260 with 192 cores) of 4.7 ms for 5×107 random 32-bit integers.
+The paper claims improved equidistribution over MT and performance on an old (2008-era) GPU (Nvidia GTX260 with 192 cores) of 4.7 ms for 5×107 random 32-bit integers.

-SFMT

 The SFMT (SIMD-oriented Fast Mersenne Twister) is a variant of Mersenne Twister, introduced in 2006, designed to be fast when it runs on 128-bit SIMD.